terales/blackbird-docs/src/content/docs/apps/Sitecore.mdx

 - You have access to an instance of Sitecore.
 - You have sufficient administrator access in Sitecore to install a plugin.
-- You have received the Sitecore plugin package from Blackbird.
+- You have downloaded the latest Blackbird Sitecore plugin package from [here](https://docs.blackbird.io/sitecore/Sitecore.BlackbirdIntegration-0.0.1.zip).

 ## Installing the plugin